ZahraZein-cooklett/selectrecipes/README.md

 # selectrecipes
-this plugin works with the cooked plugin the recipe selection wordpress plugin has 3 short codes [recipeselection] which selects from recipes by different options like 'count' => number of recipes you want,
+this plugin works with the cooked plugin. the recipe selection wordpress plugin has 3 short codes.

+[recipeselection] which selects from recipes by different options like 'count' => number of recipes you want,
 'tag' => seleced by a commen taxonomi,